Akciju sabiedrība

 Akciju sabiedrība (AS) is a company whose shares or stocks may be publicly traded.
 In English, the roughly equivalent terms are Joint-stock company (JSC) and Public limited company (PLC).

 Akciju sabiedrība is usually set up if intended to carry out a business requiring large investments.
 Since stock is a security, the raising of public capital by issuing new stock makes it easier to attract more investment than by offering shares to a closed range of applicants, as is the case with the limited liability company (LLC or SIA in Latvian).
 In addition, certain laws specifically require certain types of commercial activity to be conducted only by companies in the legal form of AS, such as banking, insurance, etc.

 Meaning of the words

 The Latvian term Akciju sabiedrība consists of two elements: akcijas for stocks and sabiedrība meaning 'company' or 'society'.

 Legal form

 The legal form Akciju sabiedrība is well known in the Romano-Germanic law legal system countries, for example, Lithuania, Estonia, Germany, Austria, Scandinavian countries.
-In Anglo-Saxon legal systems, such as the United Kingdom and the United States, similar forms are Public limited company (PLC) and Joint stock company (JSC), respectively.
+In Common-law legal systems, such as the United Kingdom and the United States, similar forms are Public limited company (PLC) and Joint stock company (JSC), respectively.